 passive survivability into buildings (see

-), I thought of it as a smart design criterion that could provide another motivation for creating energy-efficient and environmentally responsible buildings.
+Vol. 14, No. 12), I thought of it as a smart design criterion that could provide another motivation for creating energy-efficient and environmentally responsible buildings.
 In a future of more intense storms that could cause extended power outages, with an ever-present risk of terrorism that could target energy distribution networks, and with higher energy costs and the prospect of fuel and water shortages, it makes sense to design homes and apartment buildings—along with certain other public-use buildings, such as schools and community centers—so that they will maintain livable conditions in the event of extended power outages or loss of heating fuel or water.
 Passive survivability can be achieved with such features as a highly insulating building envelope, passive-solar design, cooling-load avoidance, and natural ventilation (see

 I now believe that instead of pursuing a voluntary approach for incorporating passive survivability into these buildings, we should mandate it.
 Passive survivability is a life-safety issue and should be incorporated into residential building codes (similar arguments also apply to commercial building codes).
 Passively survivable houses and apartments will protect the lives and well-being of residents.
 With loss of electricity or heating fuel, such a home in the winter will never drop below a temperature deemed adequate to keep the house livable—perhaps 55°F (13°C); the residents will remain safe and pipes won’t freeze.
 Furthermore, when such an energy-efficient home is without power or heating fuel, it could be maintained at more comfortable conditions—temperatures of 68°F to 75°F, for example—with just a very small amount of heat that could be provided with a kerosene heater or woodstove.